The most recent image of College Alfajiri

 🤖 Mechanical Engineering & Robotics Manufacturing, automation, robotics still a deeply human field that requires years of real expertise to master.

-A note on software engineering: Many of you have played with ChatGPT and want to become developers or AI Engineers.
+A note on software development Many of you have played with ChatGPT and want to become developers or AI Engineers.
 I understand.
 But the demand for general software developers has dropped significantly, we’ve automated a large part of that work.
 I won’t recommend it as a standalone career path.
 What I will recommend is any field that uses computing as a tool rather than making it the product itself.

 Where Should You Study?